nuejs/www/docs/reference/seo-and-metadata.md

   ### origin
   This is your domain name prefixed with the protocol as returned by `location.origin`.
 For example: `"https://emmabennet.co"`.
 Nue uses this value to prefix your og_image and the value is also used on the generated `sitemap.xml` file later on.

+  ### pubDate
+  The publication date of the article.
+The content collections are sorted by this column.
+The most recent one coming first.

   ### robots
   Value for "robots" meta property.
 Use "noindex" to exclude the site/app/page from search engines.